Child dies after falling off trailer pulled by truck - NewsBreak

 SPRINGFIELD, Mo. — A child has died after being involved in a vehicle accident over the weekend.

 The Springfield Police responded to 3751 West Divison on Saturday, May 14 regarding a child being run over by a vehicle.
-The initial investigation indicated that 5-year-old Gabe Lowery was riding on a trailer being pulled by a pick-up truck on private property.Police: Kidnapping victim passes note to KFC worker begging for help
+The initial investigation indicated that 5-year-old Gabe Lowery was riding on a trailer being pulled by a pick-up truck on private property.As the 30th anniversary of the women’s disappearance approaches, investigations continue

 Lowery fell from the trailer and was run over.
 When officers arrived they began life-saving measures and Lowery was transported to the hospital where he later died.